ClubCedille/pypdf2_structures/README.md

 It takes an object structure and a file writing stream (mode `a`, `a+`, `r+`, `w` ou `w+`) as arguments to make a text representation of the objets.
 A third parameter allows to limit the depth of the structure's exploration.
-If the depth limit is reached, the objects beyond will not be included in the output file.
+When the depth limit is reached, the objects beyond are not included in the output file.
+However, if the object at the next depth level is not a dictionary, a list, a set or a tuple, it is written in the stream even though the limit is reached.

 `PyPDF2` uses indirect objects (type `IndirectObject`) as references to objects that have not been loaded in memory.
 Function `write_pdf_obj_struct`resolves